Centerpoint-Gaming/timenite/privacy-policy.md

 <br />
 <br />

-- Timenite uses Cloudflare Pages for the hosting.
+Also, Timenite uses Cloudflare Pages for the hosting.